Life beyond Death: evidence for survival

 Jennie Stiles described how, after her aunt died suddenly in tragic circumstances, she went to the aunt’s London apartment and found that every clock had stopped at the time of her death.
 Peter Turnbull described how a small battery-operated clock belonging to his father stopped at the time of his father’s twin-brother’s death.
 It was restarted without changing the batteries, and then ran perfectly until his father began to develop dementia, when it started to speed up; towards the end of his father’s life it was running about twice as fast as normal.
 It stopped one morning at 4:37 am, 8 minutes before his father’s official time of death (Fenwick & Fenwick, 2008, 134-7).

 Lucie Green was sitting with her uncle beside her father as he lay in a coma in his hospital bed.
 Suddenly the TV screen went blank, the sound disappeared and a nurse rushed into the room asking why they had pressed the alarm.
 At that moment Lucie’s father died.
 Nobody had rung the alarm but it was ringing in the nurse’s office.
 Shortly afterwards, the TV returned to normal.
-The nurse said the alarm often went off when somebody died (ibid., 132).
-John Farr was woken by the telephone at the time of his father’s death; he heard no voice, only music – his father had been a musician (ibid., 53).
+The nurse said the alarm often went off when somebody died (Fenwick & Fenwick, 2008, 132).
+John Farr was woken by the telephone at the time of his father’s death; he heard no voice, only music – his father had been a musician (53).

 Other apparitions and hauntings